Necklacing: South Africa

 'Necklacing' represented the worst of the excesses committed in the name of the uprising.
 This was a particularly gruesome form of mob justice, reserved for those thought to be government collaborators, informers and black policemen.
-The executioners would force a car tire over the head and around the arms of the suspect, drench it in petrol, and set it alight.
-Immobilized, the victim burned to death.
+The executioners would force a car tyre over the head and around the arms of the suspect, drench it in petrol, and set it alight.
+Immobilised, the victim burned to death.

-Some commentators have noted that the practice of necklacing served to escalate the levels of violence during the township wars of the 1980s and early 1990s as security force members became brutalized and afraid that they might fall victim to the practice.
+Some commentators have noted that the practice of necklacing served to escalate the levels of violence during the township wars of the 1980s and early 1990s as security force members became brutalised and afraid that they might fall victim to the practice.

 Other countries

 Haiti

-This form of lynching was used in Haiti, where it was known as Pé Lebrun, or Père Lebrun (French), after a tire advertisement showing a man with a tire around his neck.
+This form of lynching was used in Haiti, where it was known as Pé Lebrun, or Père Lebrun (French), after a tire advertisement showing a man with a tyre around his neck.
 It was used prominently by mobs allied with Jean-Bertrand Aristide to assassinate political enemies.
-Aristide himself allegedly showed strong support for this practice, calling it a "beautiful tool" that "smells good", encouraging his Lavalas supporters to use it against wealthy people as well as members of the Lavalas party who were not as strong in their fervor.
+Aristide himself allegedly showed strong support for this practice, calling it a "beautiful tool" that "smells good", encouraging his Lavalas supporters to use it against wealthy people as well as members of the Lavalas party who were not as strong in their fervour.
 Others argue he was actually speaking about people using the constitution to empower themselves and to defend their country against right-wing death squads.
 Earlier in the speech he is quoted as saying "Your tool in hand, your instrument in hand, your constitution in hand!
 Don't hesitate to give him what he deserves.
 Your equipment in hand, your trowel in hand, your pencil in hand, your Constitution in hand, don't hesitate to give him what he deserves".